I only knew three things about Las Vegas:

 The French-themed Paris Hotel and Casino on the Las Vegas Strip, complete with its own replica of The Eiffel Tower.
 This copy is only half the size of the original though.

 The Bellagio hotel (next to Caesar’s Palace) which is renowned for the world-famous “Dancing Fountains” on it’s seven acre man-made lake.
-My pictures don’t do the fountains justice.
-Go to YouTube and search for Bellagio Fountains to see them in action.

 The Bellagio hotel, Las Vegas.